i99dev/Github-Action-Tutorial/README.md

   - [x] how use needs attribute and when.
   - [x] how we can use `uses`  attribute to use other actions.
   - [x] pass paramters to actions we are use by use `with`.
-- [ ] Events, Schedules, External Events & Filters that can be used in a workflow.
+- [x] Events, Schedules, External Events & Filters that can be used in a workflow.

   You can check file [.github/workflows/actions.yml](.github/workflows/actions.yml) for more information.
     - How use on more advanced like type or specific branch.
     - runing action under condition.
     - `tags` and `branches` can be used to filter the action.
     - `paths` use for directory.
-- [ ] Environment Variables, Secrets, and Secrets Files.
+- [x] Environment Variables, Secrets, and encrypted & discrypted file.
 - [ ] Strategies, Actions, and Jobs.
 - [ ] createing a CI/CD workflow.
 - [ ] createing Our Own Github Actions.